-The allowance for credit losses, ACL, is a valuation reserve established and maintained by charges against operating income and is deducted from the amortized cost basis of loans to present the net amount expected to be collected on the loans.
+The ACL is a valuation reserve established and maintained by charges against operating income and is deducted from the amortized cost basis of loans to present the net amount expected to be collected on the loans.
 Loans, or portions thereof, are charged off against the ACL when they are deemed uncollectible.
 The ACL is an estimate of expected credit losses, measured over the contractual life of a loan, that considers our historical loss experience, current conditions and forecasts of future economic conditions.
 Determination of an appropriate ACL is inherently subjective and may have significant changes from period to period.

-The methodology for determining the ACL has two main components: evaluation of expected credit losses for certain groups of homogeneous loans that share similar risk characteristics and evaluation of loans that do not share similar risk characteristics with other loans.
+The methodology for determining the ACL has two main components: evaluation of expected credit losses for certain groups of homogeneous loans that share similar risk characteristics and evaluation of loans that do not share similar risk characteristics with other loans and are individually evaluated.

 The ACL for homogeneous loans is calculated using a life-time loss rate methodology with both a quantitative and a qualitative analysis that is applied on a quarterly basis.
 The ACL model is comprised of six distinct portfolio segments: 1) Commercial Construction, 2) Commercial Real Estate, or CRE, 3) Commercial and Industrial, or C&I, 4) Business Banking, 5) Consumer Real Estate and 6) Other Consumer.
 Each segment has a distinct set of risk characteristics monitored by management.
-We further evaluate the ACL at a disaggregated level which includes type of collateral and our internal risk rating system for the commercial segments and type of collateral, lien position, and FICO score, for the consumer segments.
+We further evaluate the ACL at a disaggregated level which includes type of collateral and our internal risk rating system for the commercial and business banking segments and type of collateral, lien position and FICO score, for the consumer segments.
 Historical credit loss experience is the basis for the estimation of expected credit losses.
 Our quantitative model uses historic data back to the second quarter of 2009.
 We apply historical loss rates to pools of loans with similar risk characteristics.
 After consideration of the historic loss calculation, management applies qualitative adjustments to reflect the current conditions and reasonable and supportable forecasts not already reflected in the historical loss information at the balance sheet date.
-Our reasonable and supportable forecast, we revert to historical loss rates utilizing a straight-line method over a one year reversion period.
+Our reasonable and supportable forecast is for a period of two years and is based on the unemployment forecast and management judgment.
+For periods beyond our two year reasonable and supportable forecast, we revert to historical loss rates utilizing a straight-line method over a one year reversion period.
 The qualitative adjustments for current conditions are based upon changes in lending policies and practices, experience and ability of lending staff, quality of the bank's loan review system, value of underlying collateral, the existence of and changes in concentrations, other external factors and segment specific risks.
-These modified historical loss rates are multiplied by the outstanding principal balance of each loan to calculate a required reserve.
+These modified historical loss rates are multiplied by the outstanding principal balance of each loan to calculate a required